zedlopez/ifm/The Recipe Book.md

 Use undo prevention.
 ```

 which makes it impossible to ``undo`` at any time (unless, that is, the player is playing on an interpreter that itself has a built-in ``undo`` feature – these do exist).
-When it works, undo prevention safeguards a randomized story or combat session against brute-force solutions, but it also means that the player who makes even a minor mistake of typing will be stuck with the undesired results.
+When it works, undo prevention safeguards a randomised story or combat session against brute-force solutions, but it also means that the player who makes even a minor mistake of typing will be stuck with the undesired results.

 In many cases it may be preferable to use some subtler method to enforce random effects in a story.
-Several extensions exist for Inform that either allow selective manipulation of the ``undo`` command or rig randomization to prevent ``undo`` and replay attempts.
+Several extensions exist for Inform that either allow selective manipulation of the ``undo`` command or rig randomisation to prevent ``undo`` and replay attempts.

 ## Helping and Hinting